Temperatures

 Addressing global warming

 Current policies presently in place around the world are projected to result in about 2.7°C[1] warming above pre-industrial levels.
-NDCs alone[2] will limit warming to 2.5°C. When binding long-term or net-zero targets are included warming would be limited to about 2.1°C[3] above pre-industrial levels.
+NDCs alone[2] will limit warming to 2.6°C. When binding long-term or net-zero targets are included warming would be limited to about 2.1°C[3] above pre-industrial levels, or in probabilistic terms, likely (66% or greater chance) limit warming below 2.3°C.

-We also ran an “optimistic” targets scenario analysing the effect of net zero emissions targets of about 140 countries that are adopted or under discussion.
-Even under the optimistic assumption that governments will achieve these targets, the median warming estimate is only limited to level of 1.8°C. It must be emphasised that our ‘optimistic’ assessment of end-of-century median warming is not Paris Agreement compatible and that warming higher that 2.0°C cannot be ruled out.
+We also ran an “optimistic” targets scenario analysing the effect of net zero emissions targets of over 140 countries that are adopted or under discussion.
+Under the optimistic assumption that governments will achieve these targets, the median warming estimate is 1.9°C, or in probabilistic terms, likely below 2.1°C.

 There remains a substantial gap between what governments have promised to do and the total level of actions they have undertaken to date.
 Furthermore, both the current policy and pledge trajectories lie well above emissions pathways consistent with the Paris Agreement long-term temperature goal.